MicrosoftDocs/visualstudio-docs/docs/get-started/tutorial-open-project-from-repo.md

    Visual Studio opens the project from the repo.

 1. If you have a solution file available, it will appear in the "Solutions and Folders" fly-out menu.
-Choose it, and Visual Studio opens your solution.
+Select it, and Visual Studio opens your solution.

    ![Screenshot of the Solution Explorer drop-down list in Visual Studio 2019 version 16.7 and earlier](./media/open-proj-repo-github-solutions-folders-picker.png)

-   If you do not have a solution file (specifically, an .sln file) in your repo, the fly-out menu will say "No Solutions Found."
+   If you do not have a solution file (specifically, an .sln file) in your repo, the fly-out menu says "No Solutions Found."
 However, you can double-click any file from the folder menu to open it in the Visual Studio code editor.

     Start coding!